 Graylog uses automatic node discovery to gather a list of all available Elasticsearch nodes in the cluster at runtime and distribute requests among them to potentially increase performance and availability.
-To enable this feature, you need to set the elasticsearch\discovery\enabled to true.
-Optionally, you can define the a filter allowing to selectively include/exclude discovered nodes (details how to specify node filters are found in the Elasticsearch cluster documentation) using the elasticsearch\discovery\filter setting, or tuning the frequency of the node discovery using the elasticsearch\discovery\frequency configuration option.
+To enable this feature, you need to set the elasticsearch_discovery_enabled to true.
+Optionally, you can define the a filter allowing to selectively include/exclude discovered nodes (details how to specify node filters are found in the Elasticsearch cluster documentation) using the elasticsearch_discovery_filter setting, or tuning the frequency of the node discovery using the elasticsearch_discovery_frequency configuration option.
+If your Elasticsearch cluster uses authentication, you need to specify the elasticsearch_discovery_default_user and elasticsearch_discovery_default_password settings.
+The username/password specified in these settings will be used for all nodes discovered in the cluster.
+If your cluster uses HTTPS, you also need to set the elasticsearch_discovery_default_scheme setting.
+It specified the scheme used for discovered nodes and must be consistent across all nodes in the cluster.